intake/xrviz/README.md

 It is built on [Xarray](http://xarray.pydata.org), [HvPlot](https://hvplot.pyviz.org) and [Panel](https://panel.pyviz.org/).
-It can be used with [Intake](http://intake.readthedocs.io/) to smoothen the process of investigating and loading datasets.
+It can be used with [Intake](http://intake.readthedocs.io/) to ease the process of investigating and loading datasets.

 Documentation is available at [Read the Docs](https://xrviz.readthedocs.io).